Walk on Fire (film): Plot

 Angered, Lau decided to take this case in his own hands.
 Lau also allowed Chung to stay in his house since she had nowhere to stay.
 There, Chung agreed to help Lau find the head of the Hunan Gang, Squid Chiu, when he jokingly threatened her that he would use her as bait to catch the Hunan Gang.
-Chung took Lau to see a low-life triad, Al, to help them get Squid Chiu to cooperate with Lau.
+Chung took Lau to see a low-life Triad member, Al, to help them get Squid Chiu to cooperate with Lau.
 When Al refused, Lau revealed that he had used Al's name to call Chiu and would either frame him for drug possession or that he had betrayed Chiu.
 Al agreed to help when Chiu arrived and told him about Lau, posing as the son of a jewelry store owner, wanting him to rob his store.
 Afterwards, Lau rewarded Al with what Al thought was heroin but was actually laundry detergent.

-When Chiu wanted to take a look at Lau's jewelry store, Lau asked Lo Mo for help to have his future father in-law lend him his store.
-Lo Mo's girlfriend told them that his father would not be at the store if a girl could take him out.
+When Chiu wanted to take a look at Lau's jewelry store, Lau asked Lo Mo for help to have his future father-in-law lend him his store.
+Lo Mo's girlfriend told them that her father would not be at the store if a girl could take him out.
 They thought of a plan to have Chung to go out with him.

 Chung, who was addicted to drugs, had two heroin-laced cigarettes in her purse.
 Lau however threw these cigarettes down the toilet before leaving with her and encountered a traffic jam.
 As a result, they ran and made it to the store just on time.
-When Chung's addiction came while at the store, Lo Mo quickly got some methadone for her before she proceeded to leave with Lo Mo's father in-law and Chiu arrived right after.
+When Chung's addiction came while at the store, Lo Mo quickly got some methadone for her before she proceeded to leave with Lo Mo's father-in-law and Chiu arrived right after.

 At home, Lau scolded Chung telling her that she almost foiled his plan and to stop using drugs while Chung blamed him for throwing her cigarettes away.
 At night, Chung cried and told Lau that it was not easy to quit drugs with no support.
 Lau then promised Chung that after avenging Lee, he would take her to a quiet place in Lantau Island and help her quit it.